 Denim blue jeans were not the only casual outfit.
 Flares, loons and bell-bottom pants came in all sorts of bright colors and subtle patterns.
 They could be paired with loose tunic tops and peasant blouses or mixed with sportier knit shirts.
 Soft ringer t-shirts with groovy slogans and retro destinations are popular 70s shirts now.
 So are rainbow-striped long and short sleeve shirts, crop tops and large collar polo shirts.
 Knitwear was in style in the 70s and blended perfectly with the colorful pants.

 What about shoes?
-Besides platform heels, 70s shoes embraced the clog, tall boot, lace-up granny boot, strappy heels (for dancing) and vintage throwbacks.
+Besides platform heels, 70s shoes include:

 70s Outfit 3: Casual Summer Days

 When days are warm and jeans are too hot a pair of high waisted shorts are your next best option.
-High waisted jean shorts are the classic shorts but low waisted hotpants with or without pockets were the fashion in the mid-70s.
-Pair them with a striped tank top or crochet crop top for a summer retro style.
+High waisted denim shorts are the classic knit shorts with or without pockets were the fashion in the early to mid 70s.
+Pair them with a striped tank top or ringer tee, polo shirt or crop top for a summertime retro style.
+Consider too the zip up romper for all in one ease.

 For a summer outfit choose 1.
 High waisted shorts or short shorts with pockets 2.
-Optional belt- white, natural or rainbow stripes 3.
-Striped or crochet sleeveless top 4.
+Optional belt- white, natural, or rainbow stripes 3.
+Striped or crochet sleeveless top, polo shirt or crop top 4.
 Wedge sandals or Birkenstocks 5.
-Long bead, wood or ivory necklace
+Rompers 6.
+Terry cloth skirt or skort

 70s Outfit 4: Wrap Dresses

-70s wrap dresses were made of a light jersey that clung to the body with a thin tie belt that barely held in in place.
-Some were button-down shirt dresses with collars and most came in big floral prints or small ditsy prints.
-They would be long maxi dresses but most were knee length.
+70s wrap dresses were made of a light jersey that clung to the body with a thin tie belt that barely held in place.
+They were especially popular as a disco dress.
+Some mainstream styles were button-down shirt dresses with collars.
+They could be long maxi dresses but most were knee-length.
 Simple, casual, feminine and very pretty.

 For your retro wrap dress outfit try 1.
-A pretty jersey wrap dress in a color and pattern that you love 2.
-T strap, Mary Jane or Peep toe “vintage” style heels 3.
+A pretty jersey wrap dress or party dress in a color and pattern that you love 2.
+T-strap, Mary Jane or Peep toe “vintage” style heels 3.
 Large bangle bracelet or short thin gold pendant necklace 4.
 Gorgeous long feathered hair!

 70s Outfit 5.
 Maxi Dress